Factsheet about dengue

 - Dengue viruses are highly mobile, transported by infected travellers; all four serotypes now co-circulate in many cities around the world.
 The number of dengue cases has been increasing dramatically in the past few decades and large outbreaks have been reported.

-- Imported cases of dengue fever are frequently reported by travellers returning to the EU from endemic areas and may generate a local transmission in areas where the vector is present.
+- Imported cases of dengue are frequently reported by travellers returning to the EU from endemic areas and may generate a local transmission in areas where the vector is present.
 In August 2010, several autochthonous cases (mild cases) were reported in Croatia and France in areas infested by Aedes albopictus.
 Cases in France were detected through enhanced surveillance.
+Following this outbreak, several sporadic events of local transmission have been reported in Europe.

 - The last dengue epidemics in the European continent dated from 1927–28 in Greece, with high mortality and Aedes aegypti as mosquito vector.

-- Through entomological surveillance, distribution maps of potential dengue vectors in Europe are regularly updated (see the VBORNET maps).
+- Through entomological surveillance, distribution maps of potential dengue vectors in Europe are regularly updated.
 The presence of Aedes aegypti in Madeira is a main concern.

 - Enhanced surveillance of dengue in areas where potential vectors are present during the mosquito season is crucial for an early detection and appropriate vector and disease control measures.

 - Early detection of infectious dengue patients is important to prevent local transmission in areas where the vector is present and active.
-As dengue is a “viral hemorrhagic fever”, it is a notifiable disease in the EU and information is collected through the Tessy system.
+Dengue is a notifiable disease in the EU and information is collected through the TESSy system.

 Public health control measures